 - Becoming a Certified Health Coach

 - How Is Health Coaching Different from Related Professions?

 - Can You Make Health Coaching a Career?

-Now, after having researched, written about, and experienced first-hand the failings of conventional medicine for so many people, I am convinced that health coaches are among the most important healthcare partners for people battling chronic disease.
-This is a key reason why I’ve created a training program for health coaches, the ADAPT Health Coach Training Program.
-Read to learn what health coaches do—and how they do it.
+Now, after working as a certified health coach and helping people successfully change their health habits, I am convinced that health coaches are among the most important healthcare partners for people battling chronic disease.
+This is a key reason why Chris Kresser created a training program for health coaches, the ADAPT Health Coach Training Program.
+Read to learn what health coaches do—and how we do it.

 How to Build a Career in Health Coaching

 If you're committed to reinventing healthcare, a career as a health coach could be the right step forward.
 Find out what job opportunities exist, and why there’s no better time than now to become a health coach.